makeabledk/laravel-cloud-images/readme.md

 ```php
 $image->original()->param('fv')->get(); // This image will be flipped vertically
 ```

-While the [official Google Documentation](https://cloud.google.com/appengine/docs/standard/java/images/#using_if_lang_is_java_getservingurl_endif_if_lang_is_python_get_serving_url_endif) is poor to say the least, checkout this [Stackoverflow diskussion](https://stackoverflow.com/questions/25148567/list-of-all-the-app-engine-images-service-get-serving-url-uri-options) and try out the possibilities for yourself!
+Checkout our [makeabledk/appengine-php-imageserver](https://github.com/makeabledk/appengine-php-imageserver) repository for more information on available parameters.

 ## Extended usage (recommended)

-While uploading and serving images is fine, you will likely need to store the references in your database and attach them to some existing models.
+While uploading and serving images is all well and good, you will likely need to store the references in your database and attach them to some existing models.

 You will need to save both the URL as well as the bucket-path in case you ever want to delete them.